 The Management Agreements may be terminated by a Counsel Fund or the Manager if either party ceases to carry on business, becomes bankrupt or insolvent, or commits a material breach of the agreement.
-The Trust Funds Management Agreement provides that the Manager may also terminate the agreement on 90 days' prior written notice.
-The Corporate Funds Management Agreement provides that either party may terminate the agreement on at least 60 days' prior written notice.
+The Manager may also terminate the agreement on 90 days' prior written notice.